mkbreuer/ToolPlus/2.78/Sets/zip_folder/README.md

  ####  Zip for direct installation

+* follow a zip link

+* press download or right click on RAW: "Save target..."

 * run blender

 * open the user preferences under [CTRL+ALT+U] or under files...

-* go to tab addons and press "Install from File..." at the bottom.
+* go to tab: 'addons' and press "Install from File..." at the bottom.

 * activate the addon and choose settings in the addon preferences